 In England, the Children Act 1989, the Children Act 2004 and the Children and Social Work Act 2017 provide the legislative framework for child protection.
-Agencies work together as defined in Working Together to Safeguard Children (Department for Education, 2018).
+Agencies work together as defined in Working Together to Safeguard Children (Department for Education, 2018) and Working Together to Safeguard Children 2023

-In Wales, the Children Act 1989, the Children Act 2004, Working together to safeguarding people (2021) is the statutory guidance in relation to Part 7 of the Social Services and Well-being (Wales) Act 2014, and the Well-being of Future Generations (Wales) Act 2015 provide the legislative framework for child protection.
+In Wales, the Children Act 1989, the Children Act 2004, Working together to safeguarding people (2021) is the statutory guidance in relation to Part 7 of the Social Services and Well-being (Wales) Act 2014, the Well-being of Future Generations (Wales) Act 2015, and Working Together to Safeguard Children 2023 provide the legislative framework for child protection.
 Agencies work together as defined in the Wales Safeguarding Procedures and Practice Guides (Wales Safeguarding Procedures Project Board, 2019).
 This provides a common set of child and adult protection procedures and practice guides for every safeguarding board in Wales.